-As a result, the basic health indicators of an insurance operation remained robust for the PCIC in 2023.
-The damage rate, computed as the ratio of total amount of claims over total amount of insurance cover, was calculated at 3.54% about 0.05% higher than last year.
-The loss ratio, computed as the proportion of indemnity paid to premium generated, was calculated at 1:0.72 which is lower by 0.02 points, and therefore more favorable than the ratio last year.
-This means that for every premium peso earned, some 28 centavos was retained by the PCIC.
+The damage rate, computed as the ratio of total amount of claims over total amount of insurance cover, was calculated at 3.54%, about 0.05% higher than last year.
+The loss ratio, computed as the proportion of indemnity paid to premium generated, was calculated at 1:0.72 which is lower by 0.02, and therefore more favorable than the ratio last year.